yzjiao/RolePred/README.md

 ## Run RolePred
 - Download the RoleEE dataset.
 - Run the role prediction framework: `python main.py`.
-The generated candidate roles will be saved under the directory `candidate_roles/` and the final output will be under the directory `output/` including the roles and arguments.
+For each event type, the model will output a CSV file, in which the header is the argument roles and each row is the arguments of one event instance.
+Such final output will be saved under the directory `output/`.
+Also, the generated candidate roles will be saved under the directory `candidate_roles/`.
 - Run the evaluation: `python evaluate.py`.